If you’re running a WooCommerce store, you probably know that security is a big deal—and for good reason.

 Bots are the primary tool used in carding attacks and testing card details at a large scale.

-Advanced bot detection solutions can identify and block bot traffic in real-time.
-Also, it can prevent suspicious transactions from occurring at your checkout.
+Advanced bot detection solutions can identify and block bot traffic in real time.
+They can also prevent suspicious transactions from occurring at your checkout.

 “As of 2024, 55% of WooCommerce stores use bot protection to defend against automated threats like scraping, fake credit card testing, credential stuffing, and DDoS attacks.”